julia-schade/Cultural-Heritage-in-Bologna/index.md

 Small Text about **cultural heritage of University of Bologna**

-## ITS Project, University of Bologna 2024
-Info to class, exam date etc. who takes place in this, people?

 ### I. Introduction
 Here is a summary to the project, goals, concept etc.